WESTconsin Credit Union: History

 The 1990s were ushered in with another major change for MFCU when members voted to change the name to WESTconsin Credit Union.
 This change was made to recognize the diversity of the membership and the various communities served throughout western Wisconsin.
 Another change in management occurred in 1993 when Robert J. Wilson retired as president.
 Greg Lentz was appointed by the Board of Directors to succeed Wilson as president.

 The new century brought changes and expansion to WESTconsin.
 In 2001, the Menomonie–East office was constructed.
-An office in Hudson was opened in 2004, and offices in Spring Valley and Prescott came in 2007.
-WESTconsin Realty, a full-service realty company was created in the spring of 2004, and WESTconsin Title Services in the spring of 2012, to service western Wisconsin.
-WESTconsin opened an office in Eau Claire in 2012, in Ellsworth in 2014, in Chippewa Falls in 2015, and in Altoona in 2017 bringing the current office count to 15.
-Lora Benrud, who began working at WESTconsin Credit Union in 1984, became the fourth president in August 2014.
-In 2018, membership hits over 100,000 people, and as WESTconsin Credit Union continued to grow it was determined they needed more space and they expanded with a new Administrative Center in 2019.
+In 2004, WESTconsin Realty, a full-service realty company, was created and an office in Hudson was opened.
+The Prescott office came in 2007.
+WESTconsin Title Services was created in the spring of 2012, to service western Wisconsin.
+WESTconsin opened an office in Eau Claire in 2012, and Ellsworth in 2014.
+Lora Benrud, who began working at WESTconsin Credit Union in 1984, became the fourth Chief Executive Officer in August 2014.
+New offices were opened in Chippewa Falls in 2015, and in Altoona in 2017.
+In 2018, membership hits over 100,000, and as WESTconsin Credit Union continued to grow, it was determined they needed more space and a new Administrative Center was built in 2019.

 Due to the COVID-19 pandemic, WESTconsin saw many changes to their operations in 2020, including lobbies that were open by appointment only and employees working remotely for the first time.
 Throughout the year, WESTconsin was able to make multiple large contributions to area organizations, including $45,000 to food banks and $30,000 to domestic abuse shelters.

+In summer of 2024, the Rice Lake office was built.
+Lora Benrud announces her retirement, and Jim Wookey is promoted to Chief Executive Officer in September 2024.

+Fundraising and Awards

+CUNA Mutual Group, the credit unions movement’s primary insurance provider, presented WESTconsin Credit Union with the 2004 Roy F. Bergengren Award for High Achievement for WESTconsin's community focus, quality service to members, and involvement with the credit union system.
+WESTconsin is also named the 2004 Business of the Year by the Greater Menomonie Area Chamber of Commerce.